Uniform observable error bounds of Trotter formulae for the semiclassical Schr\"odinger equation: Trotter error analysis for time-evolved observables

 \subsection{Short-time evolution error}

 We first consider the short-time error of the observables for the first-order Trotter formula.
 The idea is to directly investigate the evolution operator of the observable.
-In this section we fix Hamiltonian $H=A+B$ where $A=\op_h(a),B=\op_h(b)$ and $a,b\in S$.
-The precise correspondence of such a Hamiltonian to the semiclassical Schr\"odinger equation will be seen later.
+In this section, we fix Hamiltonian $H=A+B$ where $A=\op_h(a), B=\op_h(b) = \op_h(V)$. \REVV{For simplicity, we assume $V(x) \in S = S(1)$ in the case of the semiclassical Schr\"odinger equation, and we also consider the observable is the symbol class $S$.
+We remark that the proof of \cref{thm:trot1} and \cref{thm:trot2} may be extended for more general symbol classes.
+Here we focus on $S$ for simplicity.
+We also recall that $a = \xi^2$ is a quadratic function so that the corresponding Egorov theorem is exact as discussed in the preliminary.}

+\REVV{Another motivating example of $a$ is $2-2\cos(2\pi\xi)$.
+This is because as will be discussed in \cref{sec:discrete_microlocal}, the Laplacian matrix, after spatial discretization using the finite differences, can be identified with the Weyl quantization of the function $2-2\cos(2\pi\xi)$ on the quantized torus. \cref{lem:H_N_L^2_bound} further shows that the norm of such discrete quantization can be bounded by the $L^2 \to L^2$ norm of its continuous counterpart.
+Although the Egorov theorem is no longer exact in this case, this function belongs to the symbol class $S(1)$ so that the following proofs still hold.}

+The aim of this session is to set up the stage so that we can apply such theorems to discrete operators in \cref{sec:discrete_microlocal}. \cref{thm:trot1} holds for both the case of $a = \xi^2$ and $a \in S$, while our current proof for \cref{thm:trot2} only considers $a \in S$.
+This is motivated by the discretization process and will allow us to apply the result to the fully discretized case in \cref{sec:discrete_microlocal}.

-\begin{thm}[Local error of observable for Trotter1] Let $O = \op_h(o)$ be the Weyl quantization of a function $o(x,p) \in S$.
+\begin{theorem}[Local error of observable for Trotter1] Let $O = \op_h(o)$ be the Weyl quantization of a function $o(x,p) \in S$.
 Denote its time evolution under the exact dynamics as

 and under the first-order Trotter formula as

 The difference between the two can be estimated as